Leptospira interrogans: Metabolism and physiology

+L. interrogans has its own Glutathione (GSH) enzymatic pathway and uses the produced GSH as an antioxidant.
+L. interrogans synthesizes GSH using the enzymes γ-glutamylcysteine synthetase (GCL) and glutathione synthetase (GS).
+GSH protects the cell from oxidative stress by preventing oxidation and the creation of free radicals.

 Genomics

 The L. interrogans genome consists of two circular chromosomes composed of a total of almost 4.7 Mbp.
 The larger chromosome has a total genome of 4.3 Mbp, and the smaller chromosome has a size of 350 Kbp.
 It has a G+C content of 35% and contains 3,400-3,700 protein-coding genes, depending on the strain.
 The genes on the large chromosome encodes mostly housekeeping functions.
 Unlike most other bacteria, where the rRNA genes are clustered, in Leptospira the 16S, 23S, and 5S rRNA genes are scattered on the large chromosome.
 Genes specifically encoding for long-chain fatty-acid usage, the TCA cycle, and electron transport chain have also been identified in L. interrogans.
 The detection of such genes confirms the use of oxidative phosphorylation as the primary metabolic pathway of L. interrogans.
 A large amount of genes related to eukaryotic cell invasion, cell attachment, and motility have been discovered.
 L. interrogans also has a complex set of genes associated with chemotaxis, more so than other pathogenic bacteria such as B. burgdorferi and T. palladium.
 Such genes able L. interrogans to be such a successful pathogen.

 To have the energy necessary for growth and to take over host functions, the bacterium employs methods such as oxidative stress.
 Stress responses seen in L. interrogans include the up-regulation expression of genes encoding proteins such as chaperone proteins including clpA, heat shock proteins including GroEL, and endoflagellar proteins including flgA.